CodroidHubPrivateLimited/CH-Training/README.md

 * MERN
 * Marketing

+---

-### 👩‍🎓 Student Folder Structure
+## 👩‍🎓 Student Folder Structure

 ```
 Domain_Name/
- └── Student_Name/
+ └── Student_Full_Name/
      ├── Week1/
      ├── Week2/
+     ├── Week3/
      ├── Project/
      └── Notes/
 ```

-### 📌 How Students Should Upload Work
+---

+## 📅 Instructions for January–June 2026 Students

+These instructions apply to **all long-term batch students**.

 1. Switch to the **`January-June,2026` branch**
-2. Open your **training domain folder**
+2. Navigate to your **training domain**
-3. Create a folder with **your full name**
+3. Create **one folder with your full name**
-4. Upload your files (assignments, projects, notes)
+4. Upload:

+   * Weekly assignments
+   * Practice exercises
+   * Notes
+   * Projects
-5. Commit and push your changes
+5. Commit and push your changes regularly

+### Rules to Follow

-✔️ Work **only inside your own folder**
+* Work **only inside your own folder**
-❌ Do not edit or delete others’ folders
+* Do not edit or delete others’ folders
+* Do not rename domain folders
+* Use meaningful commit messages

+  * Example: `Added Week 2 React assignments`

+Your folder is your learning record—keep it clean and readable.

 ---

+## 📅 Instructions for June–July Batches (Short-Term / Bridge Programs)

+These instructions apply to **short-term, fast-track, or bridge batches** conducted during **June–July**.

+* You will be assigned a **separate branch** for your batch
+* Upload content **only in the branch assigned to you**
+* Folder flow:

+  * Main folder → Domain → Your Name

+### Additional Notes

+* Timelines are shorter; submissions must be well-labeled
+* Final projects should be clearly named

+  * Example: `Final_Project_JuneJuly2026`
+* Repository discipline remains mandatory even for short batches

+Short programs move fast—structure keeps them from breaking.

+---

 ## 🎓 FDP (Faculty Development Program)

-This repository also supports **FDP uploads**.
+This repository also supports **Faculty Development Program (FDP)** uploads.

-### 🏫 FDP Folder Structure
+### Mandatory FDP Folder Structure

-FDP work must follow this strict hierarchy:

 ```
 FDP/
  └── College_Name/
      └── Teacher_Name/
+         └── Teacher_Code/
              ├── Assignments/
              ├── Projects/
              └── Certificates/
 ```

-### 📌 FDP Upload Rules
+### FDP Upload Rules

-* Each **college gets its own folder**
-* Inside it, create folders for **each teacher**
-* Inside the teacher folder, create a folder using the **assigned teacher code**
+* College name must be written **in full**
+* Teacher name must match **official enrollment records**
+* Teacher code is **mandatory and must not be modified**
-* Upload all FDP-related materials only inside that code folder
+* Upload only FDP-related materials in this section
+* Do not upload student work inside FDP folders

-This structure helps CodroidHub track:
+This structure enables:

-* College-wise participation
+* College-wise tracking
-* Teacher-wise progress
+* Faculty-wise evaluation
-* FDP compliance and certification
+* Certification and compliance audits

+Precision here is essential.

 ---

 ## 🌱 Contribution Guidelines (For Everyone)

 * Upload content **only in your assigned folder**
+* Never modify others’ work
+* Follow naming conventions strictly
-* Use clear commit messages
+* Commit frequently with clear messages

-  * Example: `Added Week 2 MERN assignments`
+  * Example: `Added Week 4 MERN API task`
-* Follow naming conventions exactly
-* Keep the repository clean and organized
+* Keep folders organized and readable

 ---

+## ❌ Common Mistakes to Avoid

+* Uploading files to the wrong branch
+* Mixing student and FDP content
+* Renaming shared folders
+* Using unclear file or commit names
+* Uploading everything in a single folder without structure

+---

 ## 📧 Support & Contact

-For any issues, access problems, or repository-related queries, contact:
+For access issues, repository queries, or structural concerns, contact:
 📩 **[info@codroidhub.com](mailto:info@codroidhub.com)**

+A repository is a shared memory.
+Structure is what keeps that memory from turning into noise.